eth-easl/dandelionSDK/README.md

 All libraries have prebuilt versions available for download or can be built locally.
 The build process is descirbed bellow.
 Either option will produce a folder `dandelion_sdk`.
+This folder there are:
+- `include` folder with the necessary header files
+- `lib` folder with all linkable libraries
+- `linker.ld` that is used when linking with the dlibc and dlibcxx
+- `create-compiler.sh` a script that creates a local copy of the clang/clang++ compiler that automatically uses the configruration files provided.
+(Note if you move the compiler, the .cfg files need also to be moved, as clang looks in the folder the compiler is located at)
+- `*.cfg` clang compiler config files
+- `CMakeLists.txt` and `dandelion-toolchain.cmake` described in the CMake section bellow

+### CMake

 For CMake projects this can simply be added as a subfolder.
 In this subfolder we define 3 target libraries:
 - `dandelion_runtime`